ansible/ansible/docsite/rst/intro_installation.rst

 Running From Source
 +++++++++++++++++++

-Ansible is trivially easy to run from a checkout, root permissions are not required to use it and there is no software to actually install for Ansible itself.
+Ansible is easy to run from a checkout - root permissions are not required to use it and there is no software to actually install.
 No daemons or database setup are required.
-Because of this, many users in our community use the development version of Ansible all of the time, so they can take advantage of new features when they are implemented, and also easily contribute to the project.
+Because of this, many users in our community use the development version of Ansible all of the time so they can take advantage of new features when they are implemented and easily contribute to the project.
 Because there is nothing to install, following the development version is significantly easier than most open source projects.

 .. note::

    If you are intending to use Tower as the Control Machine, do not use a source install.
-Please use OS package manager (eg. apt/yum) or pip to install a stable version.
+Please use OS package manager (like ``apt/yum``) or ``pip`` to install a stable version.

 To install from source.